Deemed University MBBS Fees 2026: Lowest-Fee List, Total 4.5-Year Cost & MCC Cutoffs

 Maharashtra Schemes

-• MahaDBT Scholarship (EBC): 50% tuition waiver for students with family income < ₹8 Lakhs.
+- MahaDBT Scholarship (EBC): 50% tuition waiver for students with family income < ₹8 Lakhs.
 Available for Maharashtra domicile students at Maharashtra colleges.
+Applies to eligible CAP/state-quota admissions only, subject to scheme rules, income limits and fund availability.

-• SC/ST Freeship: 100% tuition waiver for Maharashtra SC/ST students.
+- SC/ST Freeship: 100% tuition waiver for Maharashtra SC/ST students.
+Applies to eligible CAP/state-quota admissions only, subject to scheme rules, income limits and fund availability.

-• VJNT/SBC Freeship: 100% tuition waiver for Vimukta Jati and Special Backward Class students.
+- VJNT/SBC Freeship: 100% tuition waiver for Vimukta Jati and Special Backward Class students.
+Applies to eligible CAP/state-quota admissions only, subject to scheme rules, income limits and fund availability.

 Karnataka Schemes

-• SC/ST Freeship: 100% tuition waiver for Karnataka domicile SC/ST students.
+- SC/ST Freeship: 100% tuition waiver for Karnataka domicile SC/ST students.
+Applies to eligible CAP/state-quota admissions only, subject to scheme rules, income limits and fund availability.

-• EBC Scholarship: 50% tuition waiver for students with family income < ₹8 Lakhs.
+- EBC Scholarship: 50% tuition waiver for students with family income < ₹8 Lakhs.
+Applies to eligible CAP/state-quota admissions only, subject to scheme rules, income limits and fund availability.

 Central Government Schemes